rodolphe37/my-awesome-custom-alert/README.md

 ### Step2 - Code implementation!

->:heavy_check_mark: All of this examples are the most simple form, of course you can use this component at you fetch/axios response or more complexe usecases.
+>:heavy_check_mark: All of this examples are the most simple form, of course you can use this component at your fetch/axios responses or more complexe usecases.

 ***Let's start with the Success option:***